PowerDNS/pdns/pdns/dnsdistdist/docs/security-advisories/powerdns-advisory-for-dnsdist-2025-03.rst

 `CVSS Score: 7.5 <https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator?vector=AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:H&version=3.1>`__

-The remedy is: upgrade to the patched 1.9.10 version
+The remedy is: upgrade to the patched 1.9.10 version.

 A workaround is to restrict the maximum number of queries on incoming TCP connections to a safe value, like 50, via the :func:`setMaxTCPQueriesPerConnection` setting.